 Latin Names: Aesculus hippocastanum

-- Historically, horse chestnut seed extract was used for joint pain, bladder and gastrointestinal problems, fever, and leg cramps.
+- Historically, horse chestnut seed extract was used for joint pain, bladder and gastrointestinal problems, fever, leg cramps, and other conditions.

 How Much Do We Know?

-- There have been some studies in people on horse chestnut for chronic venous insufficiency but very little research has been done for other conditions.
+- Some studies in people have looked at horse chestnut seed extract for CVI, but very little research has been done on its use for other conditions.

 What Have We Learned?

-- A 2012 systematic review of 17 studies published between 1976 and 2002 suggested that horse chestnut seed extract can improve leg pain, swelling, and itching in people with chronic venous insufficiency when taken for a short time.
+- A 2012 systematic review of 17 studies suggested that horse chestnut seed extract can improve symptoms of CVI.
 Results from one of these studies suggested that horse chestnut seed extract may be as effective as wearing compression stockings.
 The reviewers noted, however, that there is a need for more rigorous, large-scale randomized controlled trials to assess the efficacy of this treatment option for CVI.

 What Do We Know About Safety?